 A MySQL Cluster Manager client is a software application used to access an MySQL Cluster Manager agent.
 In MySQL Cluster Manager, the client is actually nothing more than the mysql command-line client, started with the options that are necessary for it to connect to an MySQL Cluster Manager agent.
-MySQL Cluster Manager agent.
-MySQL Cluster Manager agent.
-MySQL Cluster Manager agent.
-MySQL Cluster Manager agent are necessary for it to connect to an MySQL Cluster Manager agent.
-MySQL Cluster Manager agent agent.
-MySQL Cluster Manager agent are necessary for it to connect to an MySQL Cluster Manager agent.
-MySQL Cluster Manager agent are necessary for it to connect to an MySQL Cluster Manager agent.
-MySQL Cluster Manager agent agent agent agent agent agent and the mysql client manager agent agent agent.
-MySQL Cluster Manager agent agent
+MySQL Cluster Manager 1.4.8 and later releases include an mcm client for ease of use; this client consists of a script that acts as a wrapper for the mysql client with these options.

-By way of example, we show how MySQL Cluster Manager would be deployed for use with a MySQL Cluster running on 4 host computers.
+By way of example, we show how MySQL Cluster Manager would be deployed for use with a MySQL NDB Cluster running on 4 host computers.
 This is illustrated in the following diagram: